JvanKatwijk/qt-1090/README.md

 Adding "--ifile xxxx" as command line parameter will cause the program to try to open the file, denoted here by xxxx.
 It is assumed that the file is created as raw file with elements of 2 * 8 bits.
+Such a file can be created with various rtlsdr based tools.